nodemailer/smtp-server/README.md

 When creating the server you can define maximum allowed message size with the `size` option, see [RFC1870](https://tools.ietf.org/html/rfc1870) for details.
 This is not a strict limitation, the client is informed about the size limit but the client can still send a larger message than allowed, it is up to your application to reject or accept the oversized message.
 To check if the message was oversized, see `stream.sizeExceeded` property.

-> smtp-server SIZE implementation deviates from rfc1870 as it does not allow recipient level size limit checking.
-All size comparisons are global and not related to the storage capacity of specific recipients

 ```javascript
 var server = new SMTPServer({
     size: 1024, // allow messages up to 1 kb